jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Mastermind
 Set: Crossover vol. 2
 When Mastermind appears, you'll create a Tactics pile made of any number of other Masterminds you have in your deck and hand.
 (Note: You don't have to put every Mastermind from your hand and/or deck into your Tactics pile.)
 Tactics piles are public.
 When Mastermind gets attacked, you mach choose to play a random card from your Tactics pile.
-If you do, follow th
+If you do, follow the instructions under its Tactic.
+Then put the card into your KO pile.
+When Mastermind leaves play, you'll leave your Tactics pile where it is.
+A player can only have one Tactics pile at a time.
+Later, if Mastermind appears on your side again, and you can (and want to) add more Tactics from your hand or dec, add them to your existing Tactics pile.
+Note: One of Mastermind's Tactics sets an attacker's ATK to 0 this combat.
+That character can still gain ATK later in the combat.

 # Maximus